 When a person’s home is robbed it is an emotionally-charged issue because on top of losing their belongings, their sense of privacy and safety is gone.
 There is a need to catch a suspect to ease their worries and sometimes that results in the wrong person being accused.
 If you have been accused of home-invasion robbery, you will need an experienced lawyer by your side.
-The Tampa criminal defense lawyers at All Family Law Group are well experienced to provide advice, protect your rights in a probable cause hearing, and if necessary, represent you in the courtroom.
+The criminal defense attorneys in Tampa at All Family Law Group, P.A. are well experienced to provide advice, protect your rights in a probable cause hearing, and if necessary, represent you in the courtroom.

 Home-Invasion Robbery Laws in Florida

 Florida Statute 812.135 defines home-invasion robbery as, “any robbery that occurs when the offender enters a dwelling with the intent to commit a robbery, and does commit a robbery of the occupants therein.”
 If an individual carries a firearm or deadly weapon during the home-invasion it is classified as a felony of the first degree and can be punished with up to, but not exceeding, life imprisonment.
 If the individual does not carry a deadly weapon into a residence they are trying to rob, it is still a felony of the first degree, but the punishment can not exceed 30 years in prison.
 All first degree felons can be ordered to pay a fine of up to $10,000.

 The Accuracy of Witness Statements